 Casa Tres Amigos was created between three friends with a love for Mexican culture, fine foods and incredible spirits.
 In their search for the most heavenly of Bacanoras they found themselves in partnership with the Chacón Family, owners of Rancho El Torreoncito.
-A 700-hectare hacienda located in the town of Bacanora, founded in 1627 in the northern Mexican state of Sonora.
+A 700-hectare hacienda located in the town of Tesopaco, founded in 1627 in the northern Mexican state of Sonora.

 Casa Tres Amigos believe in supporting the local economy through fair trade and educational programs.
 For activating their values, they have partnered with the local university to teach agriculture students about small organic farming.
 Additionally, Casa Tres Amigos has also partnered with a nonprofit to work towards the protection of bats, which play an important role in the pollination and production health of agave.

 Santo Cuviso translates as “holy bacanora.”
 That’s how the Jesuit missionaries referred to it back in the summer of 1756 when the Opata Indians offered it up as a healing remedy.
 It didn’t take long for the Jesuits to praise the benefits of a daily dose.
 Legend has it that they broke their bread with it religiously, certain that each and every agave plant is a gift from God.

 Bacanora Denomination of Origin